toshitorihara/ETL-project/README.md

 2021-08-09

 ## Objective
-* Created `olypmics_db` database in pgAdmin 4 with following tables within:
+* Create `olypmics_db` database in pgAdmin 4 with following tables within:
   * `events` table that contains the columns `noc`, `year`, `season`, `city` and `medal`.
   * `gdp` table that contains the columns `noc`, `year` and `gdp`.
   * `athletes` table that contains the columns `name`, `sex`, `age`, `noc`, `year`, and `sport`.

-* In Jupyter Notebook perform all ETL.
+* In Jupyter Notebook to perform all ETL.

 * **Extraction**
   * Put each [**CSVs**](Resources) into a pandas DataFrame.